pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 Before getting started you will need the following:

-* The hospital/centre network IP that the NSS of the Linac was assigned.
+* The `Hospital DNS IP Address` that the NSS of the Linac was assigned.
   * Throughout this documentation it will be assumed that this is `192.168.17.40`.
 * A name that can uniquely identify the Linac and will not change, eg. its